Mallorca Wedding Venues & Planning Guide

 Whether you envision an intimate ceremony in a centuries-old monastery, a beachfront celebration with your toes in the sand, or an elegant reception in a luxury resort, Mallorca's diverse landscape and venues ensure your wedding day will be as unique as your love story.

-Couples drawn to Mallorca also love nearby Santorini, Greece and Tuscany, Italy for a similar wedding experience.
+Couples drawn to Mallorca often stay at nearby Santorini, Greece and Tuscany, Italy.
+Same weather window, a slightly different room.

 Stunning Diverse Venues